CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ISMS.1 Sicherheitsmanagement.md

 #### ISMS.1.M7 Definition of security measures

 From the general security objectives and the identified protection requirements, concrete security measures are derived according to the considered information network.
-In order to derive concrete security measures from the security requirements of the IT-Grundschutz modules, concrete components of the IT-Grundschutz catalogs for the security requirements of an information network must be selected in order to receive a specific package of security measures as a target specification.The security concept must describe the period in which the individual measures are to be implemented and which can be implemented together in a suitable combination.
+In order to derive concrete security measures from the security requirements of the IT-Grundschutz modules, concrete components of the IT-Grundschutz catalogs for the security requirements of an information network must be selected in order to receive a specific package of security measures as a target specification.
+The security concept must describe the period in which the individual measures are to be implemented and which can be implemented together in a suitable combination.
 In addition, measures must be prioritized according to the urgency of implementation.

 When selecting security measures, their suitability and cost-effectiveness must also be taken into account.
 It must be understandable why the selected measures are likely to meet the safety objectives and requirements.
 The documentation should therefore contain specific information on responsibilities and responsibilities as well as planned activities for inspection, audit, monitoring.